When entering the site and if cookies are prevented from being saved, a message must be displayed

 An ETF’s historical performance does not necessarily indicate future results, but it is still a factor to consider in choosing between similar ETFs.
 Similarly, comparing tracking errors can help you decide among funds.

-Does the ETF minimize expenses?
+Does the ETF minimise expenses?
 Some checklist questions:

 What is the fund’s total expense ratio?

-Are there guidelines to minimize the fund’s rebalancing costs?
+Are there guidelines to minimise the fund’s rebalancing costs?

 Frequent rebalancing can increase your costs.